yucheols/ENMs_In_R/tutorials/tutorial_2.md

 ## Part 4.
 Data partitioning for model evaluation
+Now we need to partition our data into "training" and "testing" folds.
 There are several ways to partition your data for model evaluation.
-But here we will first try k-fold random cross validation.
-You may select a specific partitioning method based on your research goals.
+But here we will try k-fold random cross-validation.
+This approach randomly divides your data into k-equal parts, using k-1 part of data for building the models and then using the remaining one part for model evaluation.
+You may select a specific partitioning method based on your research goals or you can even customize the selection of your folds using different packages.
+For more details on partitioning schemes, here is an excellent vignette by Dr. Jamie Kass: https://jamiemkass.github.io/ENMeval/articles/ENMeval-2.0-vignette.html#partition

 ```r
 cvfolds <- ENMeval::get.randomkfold(occs = occs, bg = bg, kfolds = 10)
 ```

+In our code, we used the ENMeval package get our data partitions, setting "kfolds = 10".
+This means that our data has been partitioned into 10 equal parts.
+9 parts of the data will go into model fitting and the remaining one part will be used for model testing.

 ## Part 5.
 Fitting candidate models and selecting the optimal model
 ```r